gidiel-machado/Vertical-Jumps-Fz-Automated-Analysis/paper.md

 # 4. Availability

 The code is available on [Zenodo](https://doi.org/10.5281/zenodo.17167260).
 The tool is distributed under the MIT License, allowing for free use, modification, and redistribution.
-For further details on metric calculations and interactive interface development, refer to the script comments.
 Instructions for usage are provided in the README file.

 # 5. Acknowledgements